Elev8150 — Montana Backcountry · Flint Creek Range · 8,150 ft

 This is a small, application-based seasonal residency for a specific kind of traveler — self-contained vanlifers, overlanders, outdoor creators, photographers, filmmakers, writers, builders, and capable people who want to spend time near a real off-grid mountain build before it opens to the public.

-Creator Residency Independent creators make their own content for their own channels in their own voice.
+Independent Creator Visit Independent creators make their own content for their own channels in their own voice.
 You keep control of your work.

 Work-Stay Exchange Only for people who specifically want that kind of exchange.
 Scope, hours, and terms agreed in writing before arrival.
 No surprises.